simp/simp-doc/docs/contributors_guide/maintenance/iso_release_procedures/Notify_Mailing_List.rst

     IMPORTANT: Please read the `{old version} to {new version} upgrade guide`_ in detail!

-    The repositories over at `PackageCloud`_ have been updated and a `release repository`_ has been added to the archive server.
+    The SIMP Download Server have been updated with a new `release repository`_.

     You can also `download an ISO`_ if you want to experiment with the new features from a fresh system.